gagolews/realtest/README.md

 )
 ```

-Refer to the on-line documentation at <https://realtest.gagolewski.com>
+Refer to the on-line documentation at <https://realtest.gagolewski.com/>
 for more details.

-To learn more about R, check out Marek's recent open-access (free!) textbook
+To learn more about R, check out Marek's open-access (free!) textbook
 [*Deep R Programming*](https://deepr.gagolewski.com/).